Mokyton/SimpleBashUtils/README.md

 # SimpleBashUtils
-Implementation of cat and grep
+Implementation of basic Bash utilities cat and grep